wizioo/wp-catalogue/readme.txt

 = Can I use WP Catalogue in my Language? =

 Yes, the plugin is internationalized and ready for translation.
-If you would like to help with a translation please [contact me.] (http://www.maevelander.net/contact)
+If you would like to help with a translation please [contact me](http://www.maevelander.net/contact)

 = Can import/export my catalogue? =